 Children learn best when they feel emotionally and physically safe.
-It is extremely important to us that every child feels safe at school and is able to flourish.
-We have high expectations of behaviour and firmly believe every child can succeed at meeting these expectations.
-We appreciate not all children arrive at school knowing how to make the right choices.
+It is extremely important at Broadwood Primary School that every child feels safe at school and is able to flourish in a calm and safe environment.
+We therefore have created a policy that sets out high expectations of behaviour and provides a consistent approach to behaviour management.

-Therefore, it is crucial we establish a clear set of boundaries which are understood and adhered to by our entire school community.
+We know that not all children arrive at school knowing how to make the right choices.
+Therefore, we teach and model good behaviours and establish a clear set of boundaries which are understood and adhered to by our entire school community.

-We recognise that behaviours needed to stay within these boundaries, should be explicitly taught and modelled to the children.
-Our whole school behaviour system is designed to teach and support children to make the right choices to stay within the boundaries we set.
+Our whole school approach to behaviour management is designed to teach and support children to make the right choices to stay within the boundaries we set.